ChaseKolozsy/LexiWebDB_API/README.md

 2. Navigate to the project directory.
 3. Build the Docker image:
     ```
-    docker build -t wordwebdb_api .
+    docker-compose build --no-cache .
     ```

 ### Running the Docker Container

 1. Run the Docker container:
     ```
-    docker run -p 5000:5000 wordwebdb_api
+    docker-compose up
     ```

-Now, WordWebDB_API is running in a Docker container on your machine, accessible at `localhost:5000`.
+Now, WordWebDB_API is running in a Docker container on your machine, accessible at `localhost:5002`.

 ## API Endpoints